Snakek/msx-conversion-scripts/README.md

 # msx-conversion-scripts
-WIP

-A series of scripts to convert from .bmp format to MSX compatible Z80 assembly code.
+A python script which converts images from .bmp format to MSX compatible Z80 assembly data.

-To do:

-GUI (GTK)

-Other input formats

-Binary file output
+Supports screen modes from 1 to 8.